mdavidsaver/pyDevSup/documentation/interfaces.rst

 This minimal example will attempt to import a Python module named 'pymodule'.
 This module is expected to provide a :func:`build` function.
+Which will be called with a :class:`Record <devsup.db.Record>` instance and the string "some other string".

 :func:`build` Function
 ----------------------